tinnlab/NOSI-Google-Cloud-Training/README.md

 # <img src="./images/Intro/architecture.png" width="900" height="500">
 The figure above shows the architecture of the learning module with Google Cloud infrastructure.
 First, we will create an VertexAI workbench with R kernel.
-The code and instruction for each Sub-Module is presented in a separate Jupyter Notebook.
+The code and instruction for each submodule is presented in a separate Jupyter Notebook.
 User can either upload the Notebooks to the VertexAI workbench or clone from the project repository.
 Then, users can execute the code directly in the Notebook.
 In our learning course, the submodule 01 will download data from the public repository (e.g. GEO database) for preprocessing and save the processed data to a local file in VertexAI workbench and to the user's Google Cloud Storage Bucket.
 The output